Getting Data with Pelican

 Recursive Downloads and Uploads with the ?recursive Query

-The ?recursive query can be utilized if the desired remote object is a directory.
+The ?recursive query can be utilized if the desired remote object is a collection.
 When this query is enabled, it indicates to Pelican that all sub paths at the level of the provided namespace should be copied recursively.
 To use this query, run:

-pelican object get pelican://<federation-url></namespace-prefix></path/to/directory>?recursive <local/path/to/file>
+pelican object get pelican://<federation-url></namespace-prefix></path/to/collection>?recursive <local/path/to/file>

 To upload, you can run something similar but with an object put:

-pelican object put <local/path/to/directory> pelican://<federation-url></namespace-prefix></path/to/directory>?recursive
+pelican object put <local/path/to/directory> pelican://<federation-url></namespace-prefix></path/to/collection>?recursive

 Note: This query functions the same as specifying the -r flag described below.